chandras10/searchkit-starter-app/README.md

     <img src="images/aws-cloudformation-scr3.png" width="33%" />
 7. Go to the cloud9 screen/tab when we left in the step 6 and fill the below details and then click next step.
     * User : ec2-user
-    * Host : Paste the IP address copied from the cloudformation stack in step 6
+    * Host : Paste the IP address copied from the cloudformation stack
     * Port : 22
     * Advanced settings.
 Environment path – give any pathname (without spaces)
     <img src="images/aws-cloud9-ec2-connect.png" width="33%" />